softsan/TwilioVoiceXamarinIOS/README.md

 ####  I don't have C# version of twilio quickstart application, so I highly recommend you to read about using native library bindings for xamarin and check official Twilio quickstart guides.

+I wrote a blog and end to end sample with CallKit. https://medium.com/@san.thanki/callkit-pushkit-twilio-with-xamarin-83553f93be86

 [delegate sample](sample)

 [voice-quickstart-swift](https://github.com/twilio/voice-quickstart-swift)